ddnexus/pagy/docs/how-to.md

 ```

 but it would be quite an overkill if you plan to install it only for this purpose.

+## Ignoring Brakeman UnescapedOutputs false postives warnings

+Pagy output html safe HTML, however, being an agnostic pagination gem it does not use the specific `html_safe` rails helper on its output.
+That is noted by the [Brakeman](https://github.com/presidentbeef/brakeman) gem, that will raise a warning.

+You can avoid the warning adding it to the `brakeman.ignore` file.
+More details [here](https://github.com/ddnexus/pagy/issues/243) and [here](https://github.com/presidentbeef/brakeman/issues/1519).

 ## Handling Pagy::OverflowError exceptions